The Whole Town's Talking: Reception

 Contemporary reviews were overwhelmingly positive.
 Critics generally emphasized the impressive dual performance from Edward G. Robinson as well as the trick photography from Joseph August.
 The Hollywood Reporter called it "one of Robinson's best screen performances," dubbing it a "riotous satire" with "topnotch" writing.
-American Cinematographer included the film in its Photography of the Month section, citing two reviews that emphasized August's work.
+American Cinematographer included the film in its “Photography of the Month” section, citing two reviews that emphasized August's work.

+Lionel Collier, for the British magazine, Picturegoer, gave the film a positive review, describing it as "both novel and amusing" and "so cleverly conceived and executed."
+He praised Edward G. Robinson and wrote that he "has many successes to his credit, but I venture to think that he has done nothing better than this brilliant interpretation of a dual role - that of gangster and a meek little clerk who resembles him so closely that he gets into an infinity of trouble.
+Robinson's differentiation between the two characters is strikingly good, and he brings both dramatic force and humour to his incisively human portrayals … The star holds the limelight all the time, but he is admirably supported by Jean Arthur."

 Later reviewers have remained very kind to the film.
-Film critic and historian Jean Mitry said of the film that it is "...wonderfully cut and mounted, supercharged, taut like a spring, it is a work of total perfection in its genre."
-And Michael Costello of All Movie Guide wrote that "Ford directs and cuts the scenes with uncharacteristic rapidity, seeming to enjoy playing off the meek clerk against the anarchic gangster."
-On Rotten Tomatoes, the film has an aggregate score of 100% based on 13 critic reviews.
+Film critic and historian Jean Mitry said of the film that it is "...wonderfully cut and mounted, supercharged, taut like a spring, it is a work of total perfection in its genre",and Michael Costello of All Movie Guide wrote that "Ford directs and cuts the scenes with uncharacteristic rapidity, seeming to enjoy playing off the meek clerk against the anarchic gangster."

+David Nusair writing for Reel Film Reviews in 2007, described the film as “an amiable little comedy that benefits greatly from the charisma of its two leads.”
+He observed that it “possesses the feel of a Frank Capra film”, which he attributed to the influence of Robert Ruskin who had worked on several Capra films, and that Ford “infuses the proceedings with an appropriately lighthearted touch”.
+Of the two stars, he wrote, “Robinson is surprisingly convincing as a character that’s essentially the antithesis of his tough guy persona, although, as Mannion, he does deliver as creepy and sinister a performance as one might’ve expected.
+Jean Arthur provides most of the film’s laughs.”

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 13 reviews.